erdo/jenkins-spinup/README.md

 Don't forget that the spinup process pulls itself from github on to the linux box, so if you make any changes on your mac, you need to commit and push those changes to github before the linux box will see any of the changes.

-This causes another complication (mentioned briefly in the Diagnosing problems section) by default the second script clones the repo and continues from the master branch, if you are developing in a feature branch it's probably easiest to uncomment the line in 02_ubuntu.sh below where it says "# switch to feature branch if developing script changes".
+This causes another complication (mentioned briefly in the Diagnosing problems section) by default the second script clones the repo and continues from the master branch, if you are developing in a feature branch it's probably easiest to uncomment the line in **02_ubuntu.sh** below where it says "# switch to feature branch if developing script changes".
 This way you can test everything works before re-commenting that line and merging into the master branch.

-Aside from the bash scripts, here are some important files you are likey to want to change for your own purposes:
+Aside from the bash scripts, here are some important files you will likely want to change for your own purposes:

 - **jenkins-pluggins.txt** - this is just a list of all the pluggins you want pre-installed on your jenkins instance, add whatever you want here

 - **casc.yml** - this is the main config file for jenkins configuration as code, you will certainly want to change the seed job and add further seed jobs in the *job-dsl plugin* section, the seed jobs are designed to find further instructions inside a *Jenkinsfile* that should be present in the repository being cloned for the job

-- **Dockerfile** - is where you will find the image definition that jenkins run in, we start with a plain alpine linux image with jenkins installed on it and add various things to it, including the android command line tools and android build tools (which you will need change periodically when newer versions become available) the more you add here of course, the larger the final image will be.
+- **Dockerfile** - is where you will find the image definition that jenkins runs in, we start with a plain alpine linux image with jenkins installed on it and add various things to it, including the android command line tools and android build tools (which you will need to change periodically when newer versions become available) the more you add here of course, the larger the final image will be.

 Generally I have chosen to always update the latest versions of everything where possible because this makes keeping up with security updates the default - but that of course increases the chance that one day the script will stop working and need to be fixed because an update broke something.